- Q: I applied for housing. When will I receive my housing assignment?

 A: Since during their time at GRIPS, students will need to use either their own PCs or the laptops installed at GRIPS for their studies, including the writing of theses, and for administrative and educational procedures such as course registration, GRIPS recommends that students bring their own laptops.

-For those who do not, almost 100 machines are permanently installed at GRIPS, in locations such as lecture rooms and the library.
 Students can use those machines for their studies and for administrative and educational procedures, although open-ended use for long periods of time is not permitted.

 - Q: I would like to start preparing for courses before my arrival in Japan.
 Where can I find out more about the curriculum, individual courses, and text books being used?